LSMBO/cumulus_server/README.md

 ## Hosts

+The virtual machines that will run the jobs are generated on the fly.
+They are based on a template VM where new apps can be installed and tested.
+Make sure to recreate a snapshot of the VM's volume everytime you add a new app.
+A [script](scripts/create_template_snapshot.sh) is available to do just that.

+Cumulus will generate new VM based on that snapshot, with a specific flavor selected by the user.
+Each flavor has an associated weight, a maximum value is defined so we do not generate more VMs that what is allowed on the Cloud.
-The virtual machines that can be used by Cumulus are listed in the file "hosts.tsv".
-A default version of the file is [available here](cumulus.conf.default).
-This file contains one line per VM, with a name that will be displayed, an IP address, information to connect to this VM, and information about the ressources this VM offers.
+The list of flavors is in the file "flavors.tsv".
+A default version of the file is [available here](flavors.tsv.default).
+This file contains one line per flavor, with the name of the flavor, a weight, the number of VCPU and the amount of RAM in gigabytes.
+A line also contains the maximal weight.

-A [script](add_new_host.py) has been written to facilitate the addition of a new VM.
-It takes several arguments (the information necessary to connect to the machine), and should connect to the machine, run the ["add_new_host.sh" script](add_new_host.sh) there, and gather some information that will be automatically added to the "hosts.tsv" file.

-**_NOTE_** that this script may not work if the machine is not already in the known_hosts file.
-You may have to connect manually first to make sure the connection will work.

-If you add new apps that require specific packages to work, you will have to update the "add_new_host.sh" script to make sure the packages will be installed.
-If you choose to install the packages manually on each VM, make sure that all VM have the packages installed.

 ## Start the server